-[17] The Complainant described the subject property as being incorrectly and inequitably assessed based on the schematics of the subject property, there is 13,068 sq ft that should be assessed as warehouse space (C-1, pages 4 and 8).

-- [18] The warehouse space was described as being distinct from the sales area as it was not heated, and only contained a portable heater, was not insulated, was only a shelter and was not a customer area.
-The Complainant provided photos of the warehouse (Exhibit C-1, pages 19, 20 and 21) that showed the area as being used for storage. - [19] The Complainant provided lease rate comparables for warehouse space of four similar properties (Exhibit C-1, page 17).
-One property's lease rate was \$3.50 /sq ft as it was a heated space and the other three warehouse spaces lease rate was \$1.00 sq ft. - [20] The Complainant requested that the \$1.00 lease rate be applied to the warehouse space and that the 2013 assessment be reduced to \$7,192,000.
+- [17] The Complainant described the subject property as being incorrectly and inequitably assessed.
+Based on the schematics of the subject property, there is 13,073 sq ft that should be assessed as warehouse space (C-1, pages 5 and 9). - [18] The warehouse space was described as being distinct from the sales area as it was not heated and only contained a portable heater, was not insulated, was only a shelter and was not a customer area.
+The Complainant provided photos of the warehouse (Exhibit C-1, pages 20 and 21) that also showed the area as having restricted access. - [19] The Complainant provided lease rate comparables for warehouse space of four similar properties (Exhibit C-1, page 18).
+One property's lease rate was \$3.50 /sq ft as it was a heated space and the other three warehouse spaces' lease rate was \$1.00 sq ft. - [20] The Complainant requested that the \$1.00 lease rate be applied to the warehouse space and that the 2013 assessment be reduced to \$7,185,500.